 After the Oaths and Affirmations are complete, the presiding judge will give a short address.
 The Court will then be adjourned and the judges will leave the bench.

 Applicants will be ushered to the anteroom where they will sign the Roll.
 The Prothonotary will sign and seal the Order of Admission and hand it to the applicant.

 Applicants must not leave the court until they have signed the Roll and the Order of Admission is returned to them.
 Applicants are not duly admitted until the process outlined in this paragraph is completed.

 Moving your Admission

 Admission may be moved by an Australian Lawyer whose name is on the Roll of the Supreme Court of Victoria or any other State or Territory.
-It is not necessary that a current practising certificate be held.
+It is not necessary that a current practising certificate is held.

 When moving, the mover should step forward more or less to be level with the Bar Table so that the Bench has no difficulty distinguishing by whom it is being addressed.
-Candidates must bring the following form of motion is prescribed and should be strictly adhered to.
+The following form of motion is prescribed and should be strictly adhered to.
 It is not appropriate to vary the form of motion.

 Oath or Affirmation

-Applicants should have already indicated their intention to swear the oath or make the affirmation on the Notice of Intention previously filed with the Board of Examiners.
+Applicants should have already indicated their intention to swear the oath or make the affirmation.
 It is not possible for applicants to change their selection on the day of admission.

-Applicant’s clothing should be appropriate to the formality of a Supreme Court hearing.
+Applicant's clothing should be appropriate to the formality of a Supreme Court hearing.
 Therefore, professional attire is required.
 Male applicants must wear a jacket and tie.
 Female applicants must wear a jacket.
-Practitioners moving admissions must be appropriately robed in wig, gown, bar jacket and jabot.
+Practitioners moving admissions must be appropriately robed in gown, bar jacket and jabot.
 Wigs are not to be worn.